 - Online evaluation workshops (April May 2020).
 The goal of these workshops is to validate usability and functionality of the first working version of the ME pilot.
 The target audience are master students from UPF which are interested in music and technology.
-We plan to do two iterations: first iteration evaluates prototype functionalities for the english version (15 participants); second iteration will evaluate prototype functionalities for the spanish version (this iteration is still in progress, with 17 registered participants). - Online campaigns through UPF community channels.
-These campaigns will keep the same objectives and structure as planned, but they will be delayed until the online evaluation workshops end. - Online campaigns through Muziekweb.
-These campaigns will keep the same objectives and structure as planned, but it will be delayed until the first online campaigns with UPF community are launched and validated.
+We plan to do two iterations: first iteration evaluates prototype functionalities for the english version (15 participants); second iteration will evaluate prototype functionalities for the spanish version (this iteration is still in progress, with 17 registered participants). - Online campaigns through UPF community channels (October 2020).
+These campaigns keep the same objectives and structure as planned, but they will be delayed until the online evaluation workshops end. - Online campaigns through Muziekweb (ONGOING February 2021).
+These campaigns keep the same objectives and structure as planned, but it will be delayed until the first online campaigns with UPF community are launched and validated.